vitorccmanso/Complete-ChatBot/README.md

 The application is structured as a client-server system:

 ### Backend (FastAPI)
-- **Document Processing**: Extracts text from PDFs and creates vector embeddings
+- **Document Processing**: Extracts text from PDF, DOCX, TXT, HTML files and creates vector embeddings
 - **Vector Database**: Stores document embeddings for semantic search using ChromaDB
 - **Chat Management**: Handles chat sessions, history, and AI interactions
 - **File Management**: Manages document storage and retrieval
 - **Web Search**: Interfaces with Tavily API for retrieving web content
+- **Image Processing**: Handles image uploads and multimodal interactions
+- **Topic Analysis**: Smart query breakdown for improved context retrieval

 ### Frontend (React)
 - **Context Providers**: Manages global state for chat and documents
-- **Component Structure**: Modular components for each section of the interface
+- **Component Structure**: Modular components for each section of the interface built with Next.js
 - **Hooks and Effects**: Manages side effects and component lifecycle
 - **Chat Rendering**: Specialized components for rendering different message types
 - **Search Controls**: UI for selecting and configuring search options
+- **Image Handling**: Components for image uploading, preview, and display
+- **UI Improvements**: Syntax highlighting, and responsive design elements

 ### Data Flow
-1. User uploads PDFs to the system
+1. User uploads files to the system
-2. PDFs are processed into text chunks and vectorized
+2. Files are processed into text chunks and vectorized
 3. When a question is asked, the system finds relevant document sections
 4. If web search is enabled, the system also retrieves relevant web content
+5. If images are uploaded, they are processed and added to the context
-5. The AI model combines the retrieved context with the chat history
+6. The AI model combines the retrieved context with the chat history and image content
-6. The model generates a response that's displayed to the user with source attribution
+7. The model generates a response that's displayed to the user with source attribution

 ## Technology Stack